 Food reactions can be anywhere from subtle joint pain to itchy hives to curling-up-in-a-ball gastric distress.
 Some reactions can present themselves within minutes, while others can take hours, a few days, or may even accumulate over the period of several weeks depending on how often you eat the food.

-We like health journals/diaries for this exact reason – they provide a place to record all your details in one place.
+We like health journals/diaries for this exact reason – they provide a place to record all your details in one place so you can pick up on any sneaky food sensitivities.
+(We have a free health journal starter template that can help!
+Just click the button below and we’ll send it to you.)

 Pay attention to how you feel when eating particular foods, both physically and mentally.
 Observe your emotions.
 Tune in to cravings, likes, and dislikes.
 You may find yourself subconsciously avoiding foods you have sensitivities to, or vice versa.
 Some cravings might be signs of nutritional deficiencies.
 I, for example, crave dark chocolate when I am magnesium deficient.